 To identify the Red-billed Firefinch, look for the male's striking scarlet body and brown wings, and the female's more subdued brown and buff coloration with red eye patches.
 Both sexes have a distinctive pink bill, which is quite useful for identification.

 This species thrives in proximity to human settlements and can often be found mingling with other species such as the Red-cheeked Cordon-bleu.
-It favors open grasslands and cultivated areas, adapting well to environments altered by humans.
+It favours open grasslands and cultivated areas, adapting well to environments altered by humans.

 The Red-billed Firefinch is a resident breeder across much of Sub-Saharan Africa.
 It has been introduced to Egypt, where it has since become extinct, and to southern Algeria, where it is currently expanding its range.